ianlavapiez/open-weather-app/docs/env.md

 # Environment variables

 These variables are used to secure confidential keys needed in the app.
+You need to create your own `.env` file and copy and paste the variables from [.env.example](/.env.example).

 ## Environment-independent variables